poseidon-network/qlauncher-linux/README.md

 sudo su
 curl -sfL https://get.qlauncher.poseidon.network/install.sh | sh -
 ```
+Then, set the storage space you're willing to contribute :

 ### Step2.
 Check if QLauncher has been successfully installed
 You need to ensure that all the following check items are running normally to be considered as a successful installation:
 * Check Running Status of QLauncher